chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 To stop the setup wizard at any time, enter `exitsetup`.
 All changes to the configuration will be discarded.

-**Tip:** To quickly install XL Deploy, replace the `-setup` option with the `-setup-defaults VAL` option.
-Replace `VAL` with the location of a file that contains default values for configuration properties.

 ### Select a setup method

 The setup wizard shows the welcome message.
 You can: